UK's Royal Ascot redefines concept of fashion police

-LONDON Ladies, forget those flimsy fascinators and get yourself a proper hat: one that has a base of at least 4 inches in diameter.
+LONDON, June 19 Ladies, forget those flimsy fascinators and get yourself a proper hat: one that has a base of at least 4 inches (2.5 cm) in diameter.

 So says a new dress code coming into force at this year's Royal Ascot, the annual horse-race meeting attended by Britain's Queen Elizabeth and a highlight of high society's summer season.